ohrankwon/eenvlp/paper-code/README.md

-This files contains the code for reproducing results in the paper:
+This file contains the code for reproducing results in the paper:

   “Enhanced Response Envelope via Envelope Regularization”